José María Araúz de Robles Estremera: Juanista

 In 1957 Araúz co-founded Junta Nacional de la Comunion Tradicionalista, styled as formal body within mainstream Carlism; presiding it, he co-ordinated buildup of its local structures.
 He also co-founded Amigos de Maeztu, a monarchist lobbying group styled as a literary association, and became its vice-president and a member of Junta Directiva.
 His relations with Don Juan cooled; Araúz was disappointed by the claimant's backtracking on his declared Traditionalist outlook, while Don Juan was disappointed by Araúz's failure to bring all Carlists into his camp.
 Nevertheless, he remained a member of the Juanist Consejo de la Corona and Consejo Privado (though not his Secretariado Político).
 As advisor to Don Juan he firmly opposed the democratic tendency.
-In 1961, when El Boletín de la Secretaria del Consejo Privado endorsed a monarchy based on parliamentary party politics, Araúz reacted with a letter to the Council's head, José María Pemán, voicing his disgust.
+In 1961, when the Boletín de la Secretaría del Consejo Privado endorsed a monarchy based on parliamentary party politics, Araúz reacted with a letter to the Council's head, José María Pemán, voicing his disgust.
 He presented the same stand in public debate.
 When ABC published a front-page piece of Rafael Calvo, pointing to a possible co-existence between liberalism and Catholicism, Araúz repelled the thesis.
 By mid-1960s Araúz discarded his anti-Francoism and pressed a collaborative strategy towards the regime, somewhat against a cautious approach favoured by Pemán and other Juanista leaders.